-PS302 COMPARATIVE GOVERNMENT & ADMINISTRATION
+COMPARATIVE GOVERNMENT & ADMINISTRATION

-With emphasis on Great Britain, France, Germany, and the United States, the course is a study of the governmental institutions and political processes of the major foreign powers.
+The course is a study of comparative government institutions and political processes, focusing on democracies such as France, Mexico, Spain and the United Kingdom.
 Prerequisite: PS101, or PS202, or consent of instructor.

 PS304 COMPARATIVE GOVERNMENTS AND POLITICS OF ASIA